savg92/easyMeadia/README.md

    ```bash
    npm start
    ```
-7. Navigate to http://localhost:4200/ in your browser to use the frontend application
+7. Navigate to http://localhost:4200/ in your browser to use the frontend application.

 ## Usage